 Some people lose money with the wrong checking account.
 Others get SoFi and make money.
 If you don’t have a solid checking account and especially if you are a student, you’ll want to read our review on SoFi Money–pay zero fees and earn 2.00% APY.

-The company is based in San Francisco, CA and offers banking services in all 50 states of the country.
+The company is based in San Francisco, CA, and offers banking services in all 50 states of the country.
 It was formed in 2011 and aimed to help students finance their education loans.

 SoFi offers two types of checking accounts.
-There is a regular checking account with an APY interest rate at 1%.
+There is a regular checking account with an APY interest rate of 1%.
 The company also provides a high-interest (2.00% APY) SoFi account without any monthly or ATM fees, and there is no overdraft fee either.

 We will focus on the SoFi Money 2.00% checking account for this review.

 Related: The Best Checking and Savings Account Promotions, Deals, and Offers

 The Hybrid Nature of the SoFi Checking Account

 The SoFi checking account is a hybrid of a savings and checking account.
 It has been designed with the needs of students in mind.